Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices: Introduction

 \section{Introduction}

 Both theory and experiments suggest that flat bands can be beneficial for superconductivity.
-Studies of superconductivity on twisted bilayer graphene, a material with (nearly) flat bands at certain twist angles, have shown one of the highest $T_c$ to charge carrier density ratios ever measured~\cite{Pablo2018,MacDonald2019,Andrei2020TBG,Andrei2021,Efetov2024}.
-On the theory side, even the simple Bardeen-Cooper-Schrieffer (BCS) theory predicts that the critical temperature for flat bands is proportional to the effective attractive interaction $|U|$\cite{heikkila2011,shaginyan1990superfluidity}, while the critical temperature for dispersive bands is given by $T_c \propto \mathrm{exp}\left(-1/|U|\rho_0\right)$, where $\rho_0$ is the density of states at the Fermi surface.
+Studies of superconductivity on twisted bilayer graphene, a material with (nearly) flat bands at certain twist angles, have shown one of the highest critical temperature ($T_c$) to charge carrier density ratios ever measured~\cite{Pablo2018,MacDonald2019,Andrei2020TBG,Andrei2021,Efetov2024}.
+On the theory side, flat bands have been studied in the repulsive Hubbard model for instance in the context of ferromagnetism~\cite{Lieb1989,Mielke1991,Tasaki1992,Mielke1993,Tasaki1998} and superconductivity~\cite{Kuroki2005,Kiesel2012,Aoki2020}.
+This work focuses on attractive interactions, where even the simple Bardeen-Cooper-Schrieffer (BCS) theory predicts that the critical temperature for flat bands is proportional to the effective attractive interaction $|U|$\cite{heikkila2011,shaginyan1990superfluidity}, while the critical temperature for dispersive bands is given by $T_c \propto \mathrm{exp}\left(-1/|U|\rho_0\right)$, where $\rho_0$ is the density of states at the Fermi surface.
 This indicates that $T_c$ could be greatly enhanced in flat bands.